Search

 Batu Ferringhi Beach

-The places I’m going to mention in this 10 days in Malaysia itinerary are sometimes a bit far apart, so you also need to consider the time spent travelling between them.
+The places I’m going to mention in this Malaysia travel itinerary are sometimes a bit far apart.
+So, you also need to consider the time spent travelling between them.

 What is the best time of year to visit Malaysia?

-Since this itinerary is concentrated in the western part of Malaysia, the best months to visit Malaysia are from December to February, when there is less chance of rain.
+This itinerary is concentrated in West Malaysia.
+So, the best months to visit Malaysia are from December to February, when there is less chance of rain.
 This is also normally the time of year with the most tourism in this part of the country.

-In any case, it’s worth mentioning that in my case, for example, I visited Malaysia in June (whether I was lucky, I don’t know 😇) and it worked out well.
+In any case, it’s worth mentioning that, for example, I visited Malaysia in June (whether I was lucky, I don’t know 😇) and it worked out well.
 I only experienced a bit of rain in Penang (for a few minutes) and Langkawi.

 10 days in Malaysia itinerary Langkawi